Topics

 The recent strategic review also highlights growing pressures from shareholders.
 Hedge fund Glenview Capital Management, which owns about 1% of CVS's shares, has met with company executives to discuss ways to enhance operations and boost shareholder value.

-"CVS's management team and Board of Directors are continually exploring ways to create shareholder value," a spokesperson told WSJ.
+"CVS's management team and Board of Directors are continually exploring ways to create shareholder value," a spokesperson told the WSJ.

 THE LARGER TREND